Foreword

 This Atlas is an attempt to name what's happening.
 It is written by a practitioner — someone currently doing this work at an operating company, an EU regulated business navigating its first agentic deployment under AI Act exposure — not by an analyst observing it from the outside.
 It is intentionally early.
 It will be wrong in places.
 The point is not to be the final word.
 The point is to put down a stake while the labor market is still legible enough to map, and to invite practitioners to push back.

-The Atlas comes in six parts because the labor surface of the agentic economy has at least six structurally distinct populations, and forcing them into one taxonomy obscures what's actually happening on the ground.
+The Atlas comes in seven parts because the labor surface of the agentic economy has at least seven structurally distinct populations, and forcing them into one taxonomy obscures what's actually happening on the ground.

 Part II — The Operators.
 A new economic unit that does not fit into employment at all.
 The solo or small-team practitioner who runs a portfolio of agents and rents the output to customers.
 Five operator types, each described as a business shape, not a job title.